joaohudson/sl-chat/README.md

-## Chat Node
+## SL Char

 ### Description
-Chat node is a web chat created for temporary conversations without storage or registration, all in a practical and uncompromising way.
+SL Chat is a web chat created for temporary conversations without storage or registration, all in a practical and uncompromising way.

 ### Images
 <img src="/printscreens/captura01.PNG">